-Here’s the thing though.
-When you podcast alone, you’re the only perspective or expert on the show.
-Obvious as that sounds, many podcasts benefit from bringing in guests or a co-host (see below) because that invites new viewpoints into the conversation.
+But when you podcast alone, you’re the only perspective or expert on the show.
+Obvious as that sounds, many podcasts benefit from bringing in guests or a co-host (see below) because it invites new viewpoints into the conversation.

 Oh, and it also creates an actual conversation, instead of a one-way knowledge transfer.